cove9988/python-pip-remote/README.md

 ```
 #### Step 7.
 Run the remote.sh script
    This will build and install Python and pip.
-   It will also list the contents of the pip mirror.
+   It will also create the pip-remote script and list the contents
+   of the pip mirror.
 ```bash
       root@remote$ ./remote.sh
 ```